SynchronetBBS/sbbs/README.md

 - This web interface has been tested with Synchronet BBS 3.17a.
 It will probably work with later versions.
 - In addition to updating your Synchronet build, be sure to update your the javascript modules in your *exec* and *exec/load* directories as well.
 You can get them from [the Synchronet CVS repository](http://cvs.synchro.net/) or in the [sbbs_run.zip archive](http://vert.synchro.net/Synchronet/sbbs_run.zip).
+	- Do *not* simply unzip sbbs_run.zip overtop your existing sbbs directory structure.
+This may overwrite much of your local configuration.
+Extract the archive elsewhere and copy things over piecemeal as needed.

 ###Quick start